pandanotbreathing/gearman-bundle/README.md

 - **JobFailedEvent ('horrible.event.job.failed')** - fired before job has been started, contains:
     - $jobName (string)
     - $workload (WorkloadInterface instance)
-    - $exception (object) - Exception instance which was thrown out of the job
+    - $exception (object) - Exception instance that was thrown out of the job
     - $workerId (string) - worker id which is processing current job